microsoft/rust-for-dotnet-devs/src/language/conversion-and-casting.md

 # Conversion and Casting

 Both C# and Rust are statically-typed at compile time.
-Hence, after a variable is declared, assigning a value of a value of a different type (unless it's implicitly convertible to the target type) to the variable is prohibited.
+Hence, after a variable is declared, assigning a value of a different type (unless it's implicitly convertible to the target type) to the variable is prohibited.
 There are several ways to convert types in C# that have an equivalent in Rust.

 ## Implicit Conversions